pkivolowitz/CSC1100-S-2020/Syllabus.md

 Our textbook is found online.
 You must subscribe to it - it is not free (though it is far less than a traditional textbook):

-THIS MUST BE UPDATED DO NOT DO THIS YET

 1. Sign in or create an account at learn.zybooks.com
-2. Enter zyBook code: CARTHAGECSC1100KivolowitzWinter2020
+2. Enter zyBook code: CARTHAGECSC1100KivolowitzSpring2020
 3. Subscribe

 Ensure that you use your @carthage.edu email address.